-Some of GDP’s shortcomings as an economic indicator are below:
+Some of GDP’s limitations as an economic indicator are below:

 The underground economy (or black market) refers to cash and barter transactions that are not formally recorded and are often used to support the trade of illegal goods and services (i.e., drugs, weapons, prostitution, etc.).
-The scale of underground economies vary greatly between nations, and in some cases, they make up a substantial percentage of a country’s economic output.
+The scale of underground economies varies greatly between nations and, in some cases, they make up a substantial percentage of a country’s economic output.

 Often, producers can increase their output by giving less consideration to the environment.
-In developed countries, production is strictly regulated and companies that violate environmental laws could face severe fines and penalties.
+In developed countries, production is strictly regulated and companies that violate environmental laws can face severe fines and penalties.

-However, many developing economies rely on this high output to support the growth of their own economies.
-Nonetheless, there is a consensus that such environmental damage should be counted against a country’s GDP since they are not conducive to achieving a sustainable production situation.
+However, many developing economies rely on high output to support the growth of their own economies and are less concerned with environmental issues.
+Nonetheless, there is a consensus that such environmental damage should be counted against a country’s GDP since it is not conducive to achieving a sustainable production situation.